+Having an eco friendly hardwood floor finish was very important to us, so working with Bona Flooring and having our new flooring finished with their water-based high traffic method was a no-brainer.
 Having new wood floors installed was the highlight of my year!
-Having an Eco Friendly Floor Finish was very important to us, so working with Bona Flooring and having our new flooring finished with their water-based high traffic method was a no brainer.
 See part 1 on Hardwood Flooring – Choosing a Color.

 Here in the Pacific NW, I know we may be known (even teased) for living a more eco-friendly non-toxic lifestyle.
 But I believe most people want and choose the healthiest options for their homes and their families.
 We do better, when we know better.

 As I learn more and more about off-gassing and VOC odors… I realized just how little I really knew, especially how dangerous VOC toxins can be.
 Once you open that pandora’s box, it’s hard to ignore.